stab3l-admin/stab3l-docs/content/docs/glossary.md

 ## A

+### Arbitrage
+A trading strategy that exploits price differences of the same asset in different markets.
+In STAB3L, arbitrage helps maintain the peg of sSTB to the value of 1 CU.

+### Arbitrage Efficiency (k)
+A parameter in the peg stabilization equation that determines how quickly arbitrage opportunities are exploited.
+The default value is 0.15, with a governance-adjustable range of 0.1–0.5.

 ### Arbitrum
 A Layer 2 scaling solution for Ethereum that uses optimistic rollups to increase transaction throughput and reduce gas costs.
 STAB3L primarily operates on Arbitrum for its main contracts and marketplace.